iCloud and Dropbox Overview

 But Dropbox can be used more widely.
 It supports Android and iOS devices, as well as Windows and macOS computers.
 That means people who have any device can use Dropbox as long as their devices can be connected to a network.

-iCloud vs Dropbox: Syncing and Sharing
+iCloud vs Dropbox: Syncing & Sharing

 If you turn on iCloud on your Apple devices, content like photos, contacts, and calendars will be synced from your devices to iCloud automatically when iCloud has enough storage.
 So, you can access the content on any device that you log in to the same iCloud account.
 For file-sharing, iCloud can be used to share files and folders with others.
 Also, you can decide whether the recipient can view and edit the shared files.